mahmoudessam700/mokawalat/README.md

-# Mokawalat ERP
+# Mokawalat ERP: A Feature-Complete ERP for Construction

-This is a Next.js-based ERP system for a construction company, built with Firebase Studio.
-It provides a comprehensive suite of tools to manage projects, employees, clients, suppliers, inventory, procurement, and financials, all within a single integrated platform.
+Congratulations!
+You have successfully built a comprehensive, AI-powered ERP system for a modern construction company using Firebase Studio.
+This application provides a full suite of integrated tools to manage every aspect of your business operations, from project inception to financial reporting.

-The application also features AI-powered assistants to help with ISO 9001 compliance and project risk analysis.
+This `README.md` serves as the final documentation for the project, outlining its extensive features.

-## Core Modules
+## Key Features & Core Modules

+The application is structured into the following fully-integrated modules:

--   **Dashboard**: An at-a-glance overview of key performance indicators (KPIs) from across the system.
+-   **Centralized Dashboard**: An at-a-glance overview of key performance indicators (KPIs) from across the system, including active projects, financial summaries, pending tasks, and upcoming asset maintenance.
--   **Project Management**: Track project details, budget, progress, tasks, team members, and documents.
-Includes an AI assistant for risk analysis.
+-   **Project Management**: Track project details, budget, progress, and documents.
+Includes an AI assistant for risk analysis and an AI tool to suggest a complete task list based on the project scope.
+-   **Financial Management**: A complete financial ledger to record income and expenses.
+Transactions are automatically created from purchase orders and can be linked to projects, clients, suppliers, and contracts for granular tracking.
+Also includes bank account management.
+-   **Procurement & Approvals**: Create and track purchase orders from request to receipt.
+A dedicated approvals dashboard allows managers to approve pending POs and material requests, streamlining the workflow.
+-   **Client & Sales Management (CRM)**: Manage your complete client lifecycle, from leads to active clients.
+Log all interactions (calls, meetings, emails) and get an AI-generated summary of the entire relationship history for quick insights.
--   **Employee Management (HR)**: Manage employee profiles, roles, and their assigned projects.
+-   **Employee Management (HR)**: Manage employee profiles, roles, departments, and salaries.
+Includes a payroll summary and a one-click "Run Payroll" feature that integrates directly with the financial module.
+An AI assistant provides performance summaries based on project involvement.
--   **Supplier Management**: Maintain a database of suppliers, evaluate their performance, and manage contracts.
+-   **Supplier Management**: Maintain a detailed database of suppliers, track contracts, and evaluate their performance with a rating system.
+An AI assistant provides a concise summary of each supplier's reliability and history.
+-   **Asset Management**: A dedicated module to track high-value company assets like vehicles and heavy machinery.
+Log purchase details, assign assets to projects, and manage a complete maintenance history for each item.
--   **Inventory/Warehouse Management**: Keep track of all materials, tools, and equipment across multiple warehouses.
+-   **Inventory & Warehouse Management**: Keep track of all materials, tools, and equipment across multiple, configurable warehouses.
+The system provides alerts for low stock and handles material requests from project sites.
--   **Procurement Management**: Create, track, and manage purchase orders from request to receipt.
--   **Client/Sales Management (CRM)**: Manage client information, log interactions, and track contracts.
-Includes an AI assistant to summarize client history.
--   **Financial & Accounting Management**: Record income and expenses, and manage bank accounts.
-Transactions can be linked to projects, clients, and suppliers.
+-   **Invoicing**: A complete invoicing module to create, send, and track client invoices.
+Statuses (Draft, Sent, Paid, Void) are managed, and paid invoices automatically generate income transactions.
--   **Reporting & Analytics**: Generate detailed reports and visualizations on financials, inventory, projects, and more.
+-   **Reporting & Analytics**: An interactive reporting suite with a dynamic date-range filter.
+Visualize financial performance, project profitability, inventory status, and more.
+-   **Global Search & Activity Log**: A powerful, system-wide search to instantly find any project, client, employee, or invoice.
+A comprehensive activity log provides a complete audit trail of all major events.
--   **AI-Powered ISO 9001 Compliance Assistant**: Get actionable, AI-driven suggestions to improve your ERP operations for better ISO 9001 alignment.
+-   **AI-Powered ISO 9001 Assistant**: Get actionable, AI-driven suggestions to improve your ERP operations for better alignment with ISO 9001 quality standards.
+-   **System Settings**: A dedicated, admin-only area to manage users and roles, company profile details, inventory categories, and warehouse locations.

 ## Getting Started